When Robert the Bruce defeated the English at

 Bannockburn in 1314 this did not end the twenty-year War of

 Independence.
-England wanted Scotland, and Edward II was determined to take it.
+England wanted Scotland, and Edward II was determined

-base, unlike England, which persuaded the Pope to excommunicate the
+the papal power base, unlike England, which persuaded the pope to

-England in 1317 in an attempt to negotiate a truce, Edward II was
+cardinals to England in 1317 in an attempt to negotiate a truce,

-letters to the Pope.
+Bruce wrote two letters to the pope.
 Accompanying these letters was

 the Declaration of Arbroath, a document drawn up by Scottish barons,

 independence.
 It was drawn up at Arbroath Abbey (in what is now the